A view on learning robust goal-conditioned value functions: Interplay between RL and MPC: Case studies

-We perform a sweep over three different prediction horizons. \Cref{fig:dip_performance,fig:dip_tv} summarize the performance of each agent as follows: ``Time near goal'' is quantified using \cref{eq:smoothreward} with $\sigma^2 = 0.01$ (much more stringent than the goal-conditioned \ac{MPC} stage cost.); ``Action total variation'' reports $\sum_{t=0}^{99} \norm{a_{t} - a_{t-1}}$ over the course of each $100$-time step experiment.
+We perform a sweep over three different prediction horizons. \Cref{fig:dip_performance} summarizes the performance of each agent as follows: ``Time near goal'' is quantified using \cref{eq:smoothreward} with $\sigma^2 = 0.01$ (much more stringent than the goal-conditioned \ac{MPC} stage cost); ``Action total variation'' reports $\sum_{t=0}^{99} \norm{a_{t} - a_{t-1}}$ over the course of each $100$-time step experiment.

-Based on \cref{fig:dip_performance}, the quadratic and goal-conditioned \ac{MPC} agents are able to solve the swing up task under the three prediction horizons, while the expert formulation does not for $N=25$.
-For $N=75$, all three agents are approximately aligned in terms of time spent near the goal, but the expert agent does so with at most $1/3$ the action variation of the other two policies, shown in \cref{fig:dip_tv}.
+Based on \cref{fig:dip_performance}, the quadratic and goal-conditioned \ac{MPC} agents are able to solve the swing up task under the three prediction horizons, while the expert formulation fails when $N=25$.
+For $N=75$, all three agents are approximately aligned in terms of time spent near the goal, but the expert agent does so with at most $1/3$ the action variation of the other two policies.
 Planning very far into the future, the goal-conditioned agent creates slightly more separation from the other agents in time spent in the upright position.
 However, its decrease in action variation is more noteworthy: Across the three prediction horizons, the expert agent's action variation slowly increased, and the quadratic agent's slowly decreased.
 In contrast, the goal-conditioned agent became roughly $45\%$ more efficient with its actions.
 This illustrates the idea that a goal-conditioned objective does not react aggressively to large errors, like a quadratic objective.
 Instead, a long-term view means the sensitivities of \cref{eq:smoothreward} ``light up'' most strongly to trajectories that bring the state to the goal.
-We note, however, that this is also a limitation, as we were not able to solve the swing up task with a smaller variance of $\sigma^2 = 0.1$.